 Bottas is believed to have a net worth of around £15million, as per celebritynetworth.com, which comes from various places, including sponsorship and, of course, Mercedes.
-The German team gave him a new one-year contract in 2019 for the 2020 season and it is believed that it came with a pay rise, with his annual salary now a tidy £6.1million, not including performance-based bonuses.
+The German team gave him a new one-year contract in 2019 for the 2020 season, which was later extended until the end of 2021, and it is believed that it came with a pay rise, with his annual salary now a tidy £6.1million, not including performance-based bonuses.

 Valtteri Bottas Family